 You’ll need to change your clamp setup so they can be used for the crosses.

 Tie a starting knot using one of the methods shown below.
-Figure 3 (fishing knot) tends to be the most popular.
+Figure 31 (fishing knot – picture on the right) tends to be the most popular.

 Here are the steps, but make sure you check the video.
 It makes so much more sense to see it done rather than just reading the words.